obarch/obarch4j/livedoc/docs/README.md

-# junit.md
+# Live Document

-Write JUnit in Markdown so that
+Write JUnit test in markdown so that

 * the test can be read like documentation
 * do not need to escape string
 * easier to write a lot of table driven tests

-The best way to learn how to use it is by following examples

 # Setup